A Unification of Weighted and Unweighted Particle Filters: Introduction

-A particle filter is said to be \emph{unweighted} if $W_t=1$ for all $t$, otherwise, it is called \emph{weighted}.
-Observe that in particular, \cref{eq:targets} implies (by setting $\phi=1$) that $\mathbb{E}[W_t|\mathcal{F}^{Y}_t]=1$ a.s. and due to the non-negativity of the variance of $W_t$, we also have $\mathbb{E}[W_t^2|\mathcal{F}_t^Y] \geq 1$ a.s.
-If $W_t$ deviates significantly from unity, this means that the Monte-Carlo variance of the weighted average is larger than it would be for an average with equal weights.
-This can be measured by the \emph{effective sample size}, a commonly-used approximation of which (see e.g. \cite{Martino2017}, section 2) is given by
+A particle filter is said to be \emph{unweighted} if $W_t=1$ for all $t$; otherwise, it is called \emph{weighted}.
+Observe that in particular, \cref{eq:targets} implies (by setting $\phi=1$) that $\mathbb{E}[W_t|\mathcal{F}^{Y}_t]=1$ a.s. and due to the nonnegativity of the variance of $W_t$, we also have $\mathbb{E}[W_t^2|\mathcal{F}_t^Y] \geq 1$ a.s.
+If $W_t$ deviates significantly from unity, this means that the Monte Carlo variance of the weighted average is larger than it would be for an average with equal weights.
+This can be measured by the \emph{effective sample size}, a commonly used approximation of which (see, e.g., \cite[section 2]{Martino2017}) is given by

 Since $\smash{w_t^{(i,N)}=\frac{1}{M} W_t^{(i,N)}}$ as explained before, by a law of large numbers we have $M/N\to 1$ as $N\to\infty$ and therefore

 provided samples become i.i.d. for large $N$.
 So to keep $N_{\text{eff}}$ close to $N$, it is desirable that $\text{Var}[W_t|\mathcal{F}_t^Y]=\mathbb{E}[W_t^2|\mathcal{F}_t^Y]-1$ remain close to zero.
 In order to assess the degeneracy of a PF algorithm, we are essentially interested in minimizing the unconditional variance of the importance weights, $\text{Var}[W_t]=\mathbb{E}[W_t^2]-1$, taking all possible realizations of the observation process into account \cite{Doucet2000}.
 In \cref{subsec:weights}, we will establish the minimum-variance weight for a fixed particle distribution.
 We now review two well-known examples of PFs within the framework above.